cme212/course/syllabus.md

 The course grade breakdown will be:

-- 50% programming assignments (5 homeworks on 2 week intervals)
+- 65% programming assignments (5 homeworks on 2 week intervals)
-- 25% conceptual exercises (5 exercise sets throughout quarter)
+- 35% conceptual exercises (5 exercise sets throughout quarter)
-- 25% final exam

 Note that you must pass *each part* of the course in order to pass the course;
-i.e. failing the programming assignments (when considered in union), failing the conceptual exercises (when considered in union), or failing the final exam is grounds for not passing the course.
+i.e. failing the programming assignments (when considered in union), *or* failing the conceptual exercises (when considered in union) are considered grounds for not passing the course.

 ## Homework policies

 ### Late Days for homework assignments
-- Each student is allowed 2 homework late days over the quarter on *homework assignments* (note this policy does not apply to exercise sets).
+- Each student is allowed 3 homework late days over the quarter on *homework assignments* (note this policy does not apply to exercise sets).
   Homework assignments are typically due Fridays at 4:30 P.M.
 P.S.T., and exercise sets will typically be due on Tuesdays at 4:30 P.M.
 P.S.T.
-  For homework assignments *only*, students may use their late days on the subsequent Saturday and Sunday.
-No late work will be accepted after 11:59pm on the Sunday following the due date.
-This rule does not apply to the exercise assignments (EX0, etc).
+  For homework assignments *only*, students may use their late days on the subsequent Saturday, Sunday, and Monday.
+No late work will be accepted after 11:59pm on the Monday following the due date.
+Here's the way it works: if you submit your assignment anywhere between 4:31 P.M.
+P.S.T. on Friday and 11:59 P.M.
+P.S.T. on Saturday, that counts as 1 late day (yes you read that right, you get an extra couple hours leeway on your first late day); submitting anytime between 12:00 A.M. and 11:59 P.M. on Sunday counts as 2 late days used, and similarly for Monday.
+We emphasize that this rule does *not* apply to the exercise assignments
+  (EX0, etc).
 Late exercises are not accepted.
 These policies are in place to ensure the TAs a chance to grade your homeworks in an efficient manner and to keep students from falling behind.

 ### Regrade requests
 - Each student is granted 3 non-valid regrade requests.
-Unused regrade requests will be translated to a small amount of bonus points at the end of the quarter.
-A regrade request is only counted as used if the points were not awarded to the student.
-Regrade requests are made by submitting a GitHub issue in the homework submission repository and tagging or assigning the TA who graded the homework.
+Unused regrade requests will be translated to a *small* amount of bonus points at the end of the quarter.
+A regrade request is only counted as used if the points were *not* awarded to the student.
+Regrade requests are made by submitting a GitHub issue in the homework submission repository and tagging or assigning the TA who graded the homework (not to be confused with the TA who *pushed* the homework feedback); you can find the TA who graded your feedback at the bottom of your homework feedback file.

-## Final Exam
-We anticipate that the final exam will be take-home.
-Students will be able to access the exam through the course-website on Canvas.
-We will provide a 72-hour window for students to take the exam, but we only anticipate the exam to take students approximately 3 hours.
-Students will be expected to use revision control (Git) for their project, and we will grade the latest commit which is pushed to the master branch of a student's repository no later than the final exam deadline set by the registrar.
+### What do I do if I have an Emergency that requires an Accommodation?
+If you have an emergency that requires both medical attention and a course accommodation, please get in touch with the [Office of Accessible Education](https://oae.stanford.edu/) as soon as possible to request a formal accommodation.
+If there is an emergency within your *family* that requires your attention and a course accommodation, please get in touch with the [Graduate Life Office](https://glo.stanford.edu/) as soon as possible to establish documentation.
+While pursuing these steps, please also get in touch with me (Andreas) as soon as possible; I aim to be compassionate and wish to work with you to facilitate a healthy learning experience.
+Although not all situations can be accommodated, many students have had success using these avenues in the past.

 ## Books